Vasko1234/Python-Project/README.md

 back to the overworld.
 Similarly, when the player completes a level, they will return to the overworld, and the next level will be unlocked for play.

+# Level Design

+The current version of the game includes two separate levels: the first level and the second level.
+However, please note that the additional levels beyond the second level utilize the same CSV files as the first level.
+This repetition occurs because no new maps or level designs have been implemented yet.
+Future updates of the game may introduce unique levels with distinctive challenges and layouts.

 # Installation

 1. Clone the repository: `git clone https://github.com/VaskoVelev/Python-Project.git`